rezaho/NetworkTour-of-DataScience/README.md

 This project is part of "A Network Tour of Data Science" course.

-The objective of this project is to generate a playlist that can bring the listener from his actual mood (e.g. angry or sad) to a mood he would like to be in (e.g. relaxed or happy).Through the light of networks, it is possible to examine how music tracks relate to each other.
+The objective of this project is to generate a playlist that can bring the listener from his actual mood (e.g. angry or sad) to a mood he would like to be in (e.g. relaxed or happy).
+Through the light of networks, it is possible to examine how music tracks relate to each other.
 Can we build a playlist that links two very different tracks through a smooth transition?
 To answer this question, we will build a similarity graph between music tracks and choose a smooth path taking into account user's preference.

 # Dataset
 In total, the project used four datasets, namely: